 All information included in this profile is accurate as of December 17, 2021.
 For more information, please consult Evercore Wealth Management’s website.

 Overview of Evercore Wealth Management

-Evercore Wealth Management currently has over $7.5 billion in assets under management.
-The firm has 84 employees, of which 50 perform investment advisory services.
+Evercore Wealth Management currently has over $10 billion in assets under management.
+The firm has around 80 employees, and nearly 50 of them perform investment advisory services.
 Aside from investment advice, some of these advisors also provide trust fund services for their clients.

 What types of clients does Evercore Wealth Management serve?

-Evercore Wealth Management mostly works with high net worth individuals and families.
 Investors typically must have at least $5 million in investable assets in order to open an account with the firm.
-While Evercore Wealth Management’s SEC documents show that the firm does have a few non high net worth clients, the vast majority of its AUM comes from high net worth individuals.
-The SEC defines high net worth individuals as those with at least $750,000 in assets under management or a net worth believed to be at least $1.5 million.
+While Evercore Wealth Management’s Form ADV does show that the firm has some non-high net worth clients, the vast majority of its AUM comes from high net worth individuals.
+The U.S. Securities and Exchange Commission (SEC) defines high net worth individuals as those with at least $750,000 in assets under management or a net worth believed to be at least $1.5 million.